straz/artificialtrust/_articles/assholes.md

 We know this transformation is preventable &mdash; many of us manage to resist such temptation, and so do our cells.
-But what is the mechanism of temptation?
+But what is the mechanism of getting permission to harm others?
 How do we regulate ourselves, and [govern](cyber) our own behavior?
 And once the line is crossed, is this transformation reversible?